tonyest/Prospress/readme.txt

 == Upgrade Notice ==

 = 1.1.2 =
-Important upgrade to fix bug with themes which do not support thumbnails.
+Important upgrade to fix bid logic bug and a bug affecting themes which do not support thumbnails.

 = 1.1.1 =
 Important upgrade to fix end time bug in WordPress 3.1